mattermost/docs/source/manage/mmctl-command-line-tool.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-The mmctl tool is a remote CLI tool for Mattermost which is installed locally and uses the Mattermost API.
+The mmctl is a CLI tool for the Mattermost server which is installed locally and uses the Mattermost API, but may also be used remotely.
 Authentication is done with either login credentials or an authentication token.
 This mmctl tool is included from Mattermost v6.0, and it replaces the `CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__.
-The mmctl tool can currently be used alongside the Mattermost CLI tool.
+The mmctl can currently be used alongside the Mattermost CLI tool.
 The Mattermost CLI tool will be deprecated in a future release.

 Being installed locally enables System Admins for both self-hosted and Cloud Mattermost instances to run CLI commands even in instances where there's no access to the server (e.g., via SSH).